Greywater is household wastewater that has not come into contact with toilet waste.

 With increased greywater knowledge, permaculturists can play an important role

 in promoting the sensible re-use of this household 'waste' water.

-Below is a video about the GRS V & H (Vertical and Horizontal) Filter Greywater
+Below is a video about the GRS V & H (Vertical & Horizontal)

 How much area do you need to have to make a difference: